An Eersterus man allegedly behind the death of his girlfriend’s nine-year-old daughter is said to have made certain confessions about the killing.

-This was revealed during the first court appearance of Gerald Martin Kibidoe, 47, in the Correctional Services Court yesterday.
+This was revealed during the first court appearance of Gerald Martin Kibidoe, 47, in the Correctional Services Court on Monday.

 State prosecutor Nkosinathi Katshelo told the court, without revealing details, that Kibidoe had made a written confession.

 Kibidoe faces a charge of murder.
 It is alleged that he is responsible for the death of Danielle Gaysman.